hydroshare/hs_doi_deposit_metadata/README.md

 This repository was created to document HydroShare's deposit metadata implementation, and may be changed depending on HydroShare's use of DOI registration system.

+## Driving Use Case

+The use case that drives HydroShare's practice and efforts to accurately map HydroShare's metadata to the Crossref deposit metadata schema is related to other systems accessing the deposit metadata for a registered DOI.
+For example, many invetigators with grants from the National Science Foundation (NSF) wish to register published datasets with NSF's Public Access Repository (NSF-PAR) so that those resources can be included in the investigator's annual or final report to NSF.
+NSF-PAR has the capability to automatically retrieve metadata for a given a DOI, but only if deposit metadata for that DOI exists within the system in which the DOI is registered.

 ## Repository Contents

 This repository contains: